christauwicyeza/old_project/README.md

 ## Support

 If you encounter any issues or have any questions regarding our project, please feel free to reach out to our support team at [o.mahoro@alustudent.com,c.uwicyeza@alustudent.com,m.umwari@alustudent.com].

-## Contribution

-We welcome contributions from the community to enhance our project further.
-If you'd like to contribute, please follow the guidelines provided in the repository.

-Thank you for choosing our Task Manager!
-We hope you find it useful and enjoyable.